ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Input/Output Files for the JEDI DA System
 ******************************************

-This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System, which utilizes the UFS Noah-MP component together with the ``jedi-bundle`` (|skylabv|) to enable cycled model forecasts.
+This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System, which utilizes the UFS Noah-MP component together with the ``jedi-bundle`` to enable cycled model forecasts.
 The data assimilation framework applies the Local Ensemble Transform Kalman Filter (LETKF) algorithm with pseudo-ensemble error covariance.

 Joint Effort for Data Assimilation Integration (JEDI)
 ********************************************************